Post

 • If you’re using the GitHub Free Plan, you need to keep the repository public

-• On the GitHub webpage, select the Settings tab of the repository, click on Code and automation > Pages in the left navigation bar, and select the GitHub Actions option in the Source section
+• On the GitHub webpage, select the Settings tab of the repository, click Code and automation > Pages in the navigation bar on the left, and select the GitHub Actions option in the Source section

 • After setup is complete, the Build and Deploy workflow will automatically run every time a new commit is pushed